Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Pain, Become worse
     - I’m worried and my work is beginning to suffer.
     - It **suffers from** the objection.

+## Tuition

+- Education costs

+## Weave

+- To blend, unite
+    - To weave baskets
+    - Get weaving on something (Expression to focus on something and do it)